TimSimpson/esc-network-to-aws-vpc/README.md

-# AWS VPC to Event Store Cloud Example
+# Event Store Cloud to AWS VPC Example

 This example shows how to spin up an Event Store Network and AWS VPC and peer the two.

 ## Requirements

-### AWS Credentials

-You'll need to set either the traditional AWS environment variables, such as AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, or configure them in the files ~/.aws/credentials.
-Click [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) for more info.

 ### Event Store Cloud Credentials